Sourabh-Pukale/GetWeatherApp/README.md

 # GetWeatherApp
-Enter the City Name and Get Weather.
+Enter the City Name and Get Weather of that City.
+API based Django App